atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

   - A concrete implementation of the `com.example.javamvnspringbtblank.service.outbound.NotificationService` interface.
 This service provides functionality which can be triggered by the system's REST endpoints to send notifications.

 - `com.example.javamvnspringbtblank.service.LoggingService`
-  - A service to facilitate logging by encompassing all common logging related logic.
+  - An utility service to facilitate logging by encompassing all common logging related logic.

 - `com.example.javamvnspringbtblank.webrest.LoggingFilter`
-  - A dispatcher servlet filter to capture and log all incoming REST requests and outgoing REST responses.
+  - A servlet level filter to capture and log all incoming REST requests and outgoing REST responses.
 It makes use of `com.example.javamvnspringbtblank.service.LoggingService`.

 - `com.example.javamvnspringbtblank.webrest.NotificationController`
   - A REST controller providing the application with REST endpoints.